ANL-CEEESA/STREAM/docs/docs/about.md

 # About

-`stre3am` and its underlying mathematical framework was created as part of the efforts for *industrial decarbonization* by the Department of Energy (DoE).
+`stre3am` and its underlying mathematical framework was created as part of the efforts to understand the industrial sector.

-todo: ASK Sarang for input.